mez/carnd/P3_behavioral_cloning/writeup_report.md

 </div>

 # Pros
-1. Can training on my macbook air.
+1. Can training on my Macbook air.
 2. Enough to pass the challenge.
 3. Smaller model meant I could experiment with more variables and different models to gain better intuition.
-4. Learned that our current method of training with back prop is not efficient and that we can achieve alot with smaller network.
+4. Learned that our current method of training with back prop is not efficient and that we can achieve a lot with a smaller network.
 5. Get to use aggressive learning rate for faster convergence :D

 # Cons